joehakimrahme/BAIO/README.md

 Pre-requisites
 --------------

-Make sure you have [Ansible](https://www.ansible.com/) installed.
+Make sure you have [Ansible](https://www.ansible.com/) installed version >= 2.4.
 Ansible can be executed from any machine on the network, ideally from inside a virtualenvironment.
 I usually run it on my laptop.
-I have tried it with `ansible==2.0.1.0`, installed from PyPI in a virtualenvironment.

 You need to have the IP of a machine you can reach over SSH.
 As of now, this playbook only supports **CentOS 7**.
 Set up key-based